 Despite being almost inaudible, the Silent Wings fans provide uncompromised cooling performance thanks to their high operational speeds and premium build quality.
 Equipped with advanced fluid dynamic bearings, six pole motors, and fan blades designed for optimal airflow, the Dark Rock Pro 4 will not disappoint you in terms of its performance.

 What can be an issue for a lot of people is its incredibly huge size, which can significantly impact the overall RAM clearance.
 Its height, on the other hand, is not that big of an issue; standing at exactly 158mm tall, the Dark Rock Pro 4 should fit inside the majority of mid-tower cases.

 As far as socket compatibility is concerned, Be quiet! has got you covered in that regard as well, with the Dark Rock Pro 4 being compatible with the majority of modern sockets, including the LGA 1700.
 Lastly, Noctua offers a 3 years warranty with the cooler.
-Also, check out our review of the Dark Rock Pro 4, which covers the product in further detail.

 Why We Picked It

 The Dark Rock Pro 4 is undoubtedly one of the better-performing air coolers currently available in the market.
 With a TDP of 250W, the Dark Rock Pro 4 is capable of handling the highest-end processors.
 More importantly, it provides performance of that level while also keeping the noise levels low, which is quite an accomplishment for a dual-tower air cooler of this size.

 Despite Be Quiet!’s effort in maximizing ram clearance, there are a lot of noticeable issues.
 Working with taller RAM kits with extended coolers can certainly be an issue with the Dark Rock Pro 4.
 Another thing that is worth mentioning is the lack of RGB in general which can be a deal breaker to some people.